Abdominal aortic aneurysm repair - open - dischargeAAA - open - discharge; Repair - aortic aneurysm - open - discharge

 Make sure your home is safe as you are recovering.

 Change the dressing over your surgical wound once a day, or sooner if it becomes soiled.
-Your doctor will tell you when you do not need to keep your wound covered.
+Your provider will tell you when you do not need to keep your wound covered.
 Keep the wound area clean.
-You may wash it with mild soap and water if your doctor says you can.
-See also: Surgical wound care
+You may wash it with mild soap and water if your provider says you can.

-You may remove the wound dressings and take showers if sutures, staples, or glue were used to close your skin if your doctor says you can.
+You may remove the wound dressings and take showers if sutures, staples, or glue were used to close your skin, or if your provider says you can.

 When to Call the Doctor